flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ## Graphics

 All graphics calculations are done by the CPU, and then the **Picture Processing Unit** or 'PPU' renders them.
-This is another component found inside DMG-CPU and it's actually based on the [predecessor's PPU](`r ref("nes#graphics")`).
+This is another component found inside DMG-CPU and it's actually based on the [predecessor's PPU](nes#graphics).

 The picture is displayed on an integrated LCD screen, it has a resolution of **160×144 pixels** and shows **4 shades of grey** (white, light grey, dark grey and black).
 But since the original Gameboy has a green LCD, graphics will look *greenish*.